BarRaiser

 • Misfit in the workplace culture

-• Poor decision-making skills, bad judgment in the analysis of data
+• Poor decision-making skills, impaired judgment in the analysis of data

 • Having a negative attitude- which can be detrimental in a workplace

 These qualities are usually overlooked for a short period.
-Hiring the correct person is extremely important, as they are what make up your organization.
-A bad hire can be detrimental/painful for your organization.
+Hiring the correct person is extremely important, as they make up your organization.
+The cost of a bad hire can be detrimental/painful for your organization.
 Below are the points mentioned to avoid a bad hire.

 Measure the quality of the hire

-Quality of hire is measured by a candidate’s performance rating, which is an indicator of a candidate’s performance.
-Low first-year performance ratings are indicative of bad hires, which can cost a company thousands of dollars.
+Quality of hire is measured by a candidate’s performance rating, which indicates a candidate’s performance.
+Low first-year performance ratings indicate bad hires, which can cost a company thousands of dollars.
 Measuring the quality of hire is the input for the Success Ratio.
 It divides the number of hires who perform well by the total number of candidates hired.
 A low ratio means that you should re-evaluate your selection process.
-Learn more about how to conduct high-quality interviews with best practices and tips.

 The success ratio is also used as an input for recruitment utility analysis, enabling you to calculate an ROI for different selection processes.